yssource/rhai/doc/src/language/method.md

 native Rust functions may mutate the object (or the first argument if called in normal function call style).

-However, sometimes it is not as straight-forward, and methods called in function-call style may end up not muting the object - see the example below.
+However, sometimes it is not as straight-forward, and methods called in function-call style may end up not muting the object &ndash; see the example below.
 Therefore, it is best to always use method-call style.

 Custom types, properties and methods can be disabled via the [`no_object`] feature.